pyronaur/pyronaur.com/src/content/public/begin-again.md

 ---
 title: Begin Again
-preview: I've worked on so many side projects and blog posts, but I haven't published any of them because they've never seemed good enough.
+summary: I've worked on so many side projects and blog posts, but I haven't published any of them because they've never seemed good enough.
 I decided to start from scratch.
 A Blank Slate for my blog and online presence.
 date: 2022-03-06
 ---